wiggin77/merror/README.md

-# config
+# merrors
-Golang package for app configuration.
+Error aggregator for Golang.